Reviews You Can Rely On

 A wide strap is necessary to protect trees from damage but the Dynaweave strap is too thin, crumples up and no longer has that capability.

-The one other step required to set up the Ridgerunner is to secure the shock cord attached to the integrated bug net.
-If you don't do this, you will have a bunch of netting laying on your face.
+One last step required to set up the Ridgerunner is to secure the shock cord attached to the integrated bug net.
+The bug net will sag into your face if you don't have the shock cord tensioned.
 This is as simple as attaching the cord at the head end to your anchor, slightly above wherever your suspension strap is.
-The cord on the foot end attaches directly to the base of the suspension or can be left unused.
+The cord on the foot end attaches directly to the base of the suspension or can be left unstrung without any issue.
+Alternatively, you can put up a separate ridgeline for the bug net, which could also support a tarp.
+Again, this is a simple procedure, but the bug net does require an extra step that other models do not.

 Notice the foot end of the hammock is above the head end yet the user is positioned completely flat.